Book an Appointment

 • Clicking, popping, or locking when eating or yawning

-• Waking up with sore teeth or a tried jaw (bruxism)
+• Waking up with sore teeth or a tired jaw (bruxism)

 • Teeth that appear worn, flattened, or chipped